-abrdn consider the SFDR PAI's indicators as defined by the SFDR Delegated Regulation to identify areas for improvement or potential future concern.
-This includes but is not limited to consideration of the PAI output compared to peers and an investment's contribution to the fund aggregated PAI figures.
-These indicators are not considered to cause significant harm and therefore a company with active DNSH materiality flags may still be considered to be a Sustainable Investment, abrdn aim to enhance the engagement activities to focus on these areas and seek to deliver better outcomes by resolving the issue.
+Using a number of additional screens and flags, abrdn consider the additional SFDR PAI's indicators as defined by the SFDR Delegated Regulation to identify areas for improvement or potential future concern.
+These indicators are not considered to cause significant harm and therefore a company with active DNSH materiality flags may still be considered to be a Sustainable Investment. abrdn aim to enhance the engagement activities to focus on these areas and seek to deliver better outcomes by resolving the issue.